wayke-se/components-react/README.md

 ```

 ## Theme
-It is possible to apply a custom theme using CSS.
+It is possible to apply a custom theme using *CSS*.
 The things that can be styled are:
 - Brand color
 - Font (regular)
 - Font (bold)

-To style the components, copy the following snippet into your CSS file and modify are your needs.
+To style the components, copy the following snippet into your *CSS* file and modify are your needs.

 ```css
 /* === Color === */